Angmar2722/Angmar2722.github.io/CTFwriteups/CryptoWriteupsList/crypto2021.md

 ---
 layout: page
-title: Crypto Writeups
+title: 2021 Crypto Writeups
 ---
 <hr/>

 <!-- ![Crypto Writeups Main Page](/assets/img/cryptoWriteupImages/ecdsa.png) -->

 My first ever cryptography related challenge solve in a CTF was <a href="https://angmar2722.github.io/CTFwriteups/2021/zh3r02021/#1n-jection" target="_blank">1n-Jection</a> in Zh3r0 CTF 2021.
 Since then I have solved many more.
-Below is a list of writeups for all the cryptography related challenges that I have solved in CTFs :
+Below is a list of writeups for all the cryptography related challenges that I have solved in CTFs in 2021 :

 <br/>